nrc/big-book-ffi/reference/data-types.md

 # Data Types

 Data in both Rust and C/C++ is just ones and zeros in the computer's memory.
-These ones and zeros are independent of the language which generated them and there is no sense of 'compatibility'.
-However, when data is used, the compiler must have semantics for those ones and zeros which in Rust, C, and C++ is determined from the type of the data.
+These ones and zeros are independent of the language which generated them and there is no intrinsic sense of 'compatibility'.
+However, when data is used, the compiler must have semantics for those ones and zeros which in Rust, C, and C++ is determined by the types of the data.
 When data is passed across the FFI boundary, two compilers are involved and each must have a type defined in its own language with which to understand the data.
 For this to produce correct results, corresponding types in the two languages must *agree*.
 An abstract example, if a function `f` is declared in both Rust and C and has a single argument with type `T_Rust` in Rust and `T_C` in C, then `T_Rust` and `T_C` must agree.
 If they do not then any operation on the data will be undefined behaviour.

-This concept of agreement goes beyond what the bytes represent (e.g., that some sequence of four bytes should be interpreted as a little-endian, 32 bit, unsigned integer) and includes the invariants which are implicit for a type in a language.
+This concept of agreement goes beyond what the bytes represent (e.g., that some sequence of four bytes should be interpreted as a little-endian, 32 bit, unsigned integer) and includes the safety and validity invariants of the type.
 These invariants may be due to rules of the language, or due to the specific type itself.
 What makes this difficult is that invariants due to the language may be specified in a reference or spec, but may just be assumed by the compiler authors and otherwise undocumented.
 Invariants due to a specific type may be documented but, especially if they are invariants which users would not usually need to be aware of or are considered implementation details, may not be documented (or only documented in the source code).
 These may still be a concern when writing interop code since C/C++ allows treating data in ways usually forbidden in Rust.

+TODO safety and validity invariants - https://www.ralfj.de/blog/2018/08/22/two-kinds-of-invariants.html

 Invariants due to specific data types can be found in their documentation or source code.
 Invariants due to the kind of data types can be found below and in sub-chapters.
 Rust also has some invariants which apply to all data (or nearly all data), we'll cover those in the next few paragraphs.

-Much of Rust's ABI and invariants are formally undefined and may be subject to change.
-There have been very RFCs which cover this kind of thing, and work is ongoing within the Rust project and in academia to better specify language-wide invariants.
+Much of Rust's ABI and invariants are de jure undefined and may be subject to change.
+There have been several RFCs which cover this kind of thing, and work is ongoing within the Rust project and in academia to better specify language-wide invariants.
 However, there is a large body of code which works today and is unlikely to be broken, so much of this stuff is de facto standardized.

 TODO what does this all mean for doing FFI?

+TODO there is a two step process c_type -> binding_type -> rust_type, the C and binding types must agree, binding type typically has minimal requirements, binding type to rust type is a pure Rust conversion but to be valid we must establish the invariants of the rust type which may have to be done in foreign code.
+E.g., `int* -> *mut i32 -> &mut i32` equivalence of `int*` and `*mut i32` is trivial (only wrinkle is the int types), but for the conversion from `*mut i32` to `&mut i32`, we must guarantee that the pointer is unique, which depends on what is happening in the foreign code.
+    - let's break the whole chapter up along these lines

 ### Uniqueness and mutability